yosmont/gen-vlc-playlist-module/README.md

 ### Fork:
-This fork aim to make the script importable without modifying it's behaviour when executed directly
+This fork aim to make the script importable without modifying it's behavior when executed directly

 This code based on repository: [create-vlc-playlist](https://github.com/chitraanshpopli/create-vlc-playlist)